kooscode/srgh-matrix-trinity/README.md

 #### DEBUG (ORANGE)
 - The DEBUG pin on the South Bridge has a single long HIGH/LOW period during a RESET cycle
 - It is highly likely that this is what controls CPU slow down and speed up
-- I disconnected this pin and the time between post count 10 and 11 WAAAAAY less..
+- I disconnected this pin and the time between post count 10 and 11 was WAAAAAY less..
 - This told me that DEBUG HIGH at post count 10 is for sure CPU slow down and speed up at count 11
 #### SDA & SCL (GREEN & YELLOW)
 - The I2C bus has a bunch of traffic, but after a number of RESET cycle captures, I found a pattern!